PavanproJack/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
 Dataset_1 and Dataset_2 are logfiles from an intrusion detection system (IDS).

-Basic Data Processing Analysis and Visualization is done using Python Pandas package.
+Basic Data Processing, Analysis and Visualization are done using Python Pandas package.
 Histograms are generated to visualise the results.

 Clustered the Source and Destination IP addresses by the number of records they appeared in.
 Different clustering algorithms like K-means, Hierarchical, and Gaussian Mixture clustering are explored and implented.
 Elbow method is used for determining the number of clusters.